em429/arkive-api/README.md

 ### With Nix

-Arkive is also packaged as a Nix flake, so just run:
+Arkive is also packaged as a Nix flake:

 ```bash
 nix build